Freemius/ai-chat-nextjs-example/README.md

 ## ✨ Features

-This powerful Next.js SaaS application includes:
+This Next.js SaaS application is a battery-included template that demonstrates how to build a SaaS application with:

-1. Uses [Better-Auth](https://www.better-auth.com/) for authentication and user management.
+1. [Better-Auth](https://www.better-auth.com/) for authentication and user management.
-2. Uses [Prisma](https://www.prisma.io/) as the ORM to interact with the database.
+2. [Prisma](https://www.prisma.io/) as the ORM to interact with the database.
-3. Integrates with [Freemius](https://freemius.com/) for handling subscriptions, one-off purchases, and customer portals.
+3. [Freemius](https://freemius.com/) for handling subscriptions, one-off purchases, and rendering customer portal for self billing management.

 ## Understanding the flow of the application

 1. The application demos an AI chat bot where users can chat with the bot and consume credits for each message.
 1. The application will work without signing in.
 1. If you try to use the chat bot without signing in, you will be prompted to sign in or sign up.
-1. Once signed in, you will start with a free trial of 100 credits.
+1. Once signed in, you will start with a free trial of 150 credits.
 1. You can then choose to subscribe to a plan or top-up your credits using the paywall.
 1. The application will manage your entitlements based on your subscriptions and purchases.
 1. You can manage your subscriptions and view your purchase history in the customer portal.

 ## Understanding the Pricing Model

-You need to create a SaaS product in Freemius to get the required API keys and set up your pricing plans.
+You need to create a [SaaS product in Freemius](https://freemius.com/help/documentation/saas/saas-plans-pricing/) to get the required API keys and set up your pricing plans.

 ### Subscription Plans

 We will have the following three plans for subscriptions:

-1. Starter: 4.99 USD/month or 49.99 USD/year
+1. Starter: `$4.99` USD/month or `$47.88` USD/year
-2. Professional: 12.99 USD/month or 129.99 USD/year
+2. Professional: `$12.99` USD/month or `$131.88` USD/year
-3. Business: 24.99 USD/month or 249.99 USD/year
+3. Business: `$24.99` USD/month or `$239.88` USD/year

 Each subscription will come with it's own entitlement managed by the SaaS application.